Skip to main content

 Malaysian cooking in a smart-casual setting

 The decision point is the kind of meal you want.
-Fiz is verified as a Malaysian restaurant in Singapore at the $$$ level, with a smart-casual dress code and Michelin Plate recognition in 2024.
+Fiz is as a Malaysian restaurant in Singapore at the $$$ level, with a smart-casual dress code and Michelin Plate recognition in 2024.
 That makes it a better fit for diners who want a considered restaurant booking than for anyone simply looking for the lowest-cost Malaysian meal.

 Michelin Plate is a useful trust signal here: it does not mean the same thing as a Michelin star, but it does indicate recognition in the Michelin guide.
 For a regional comparison, diners interested in Malaysian cuisine can also look at Beta, Congkak (Bukit Bintang), De.
 Wan 1958 (Taman U Thant), Dewakan, or Eat and Cook.

-Book around the verified opening hours
+Book around the opening hours

 Lunch is available Wednesday to Saturday from 12–3 PM, while dinner is available Tuesday to Saturday from 6–10 PM.
 Choose lunch when the schedule is tighter; choose dinner when the meal is the main plan of the evening.
 For a broader day of eating, build around our full Singapore restaurants guide.

 Dress can stay smart-casual.
-There is no need to overdo it, but the verified dress code points to a neat, restaurant-ready look.
+There is no need to overdo it, but the dress code points to a neat, restaurant-ready look.
 The price tier also supports treating the booking as a considered meal.

 If this is part of a wider Singapore trip, keep the booking in context.
 Fiz is a Malaysian restaurant in Singapore with a $$$ price level, a chef-owner in Hafizzul Hashim, a 2024 Michelin Plate.
 Other dining in Singapore may suit different budgets, cuisines, or levels of formality.